bajeebis/go_code/README.md

   - 1.11 - IN ERRATUM - it was because the io.Copy was being executed before the lesson's own io.Copy thus making the bytes seem none.

 ### Web Server
+Race condition is avoided via mu.Lock() (sync.Mutex) ParseForm is nested within an if statement.
+This allows a local variable declaration that precedes the if condition.

 ## References
 dup 1 good reference: https://stackoverflow.com/a/49715256